The AEG Story

 Understanding how AEG International came to be is integral to understanding who we are today.

-So, we took a leap of faith and founded American Engineering Group Ltd., based in Dar es Salaam, Tanzania and later established AEG DRC (formerly known as AEG Congo), in Kinshasa, the capital city of the Democratic Republic of Congo.
-John Mashaka and Paul Mateta, the two men mentioned above, now run these two companies for us.
-After forming Tanzanian and Congolese subsidiaries, we formed a US-based North Carolina company called AEG International LLC - which falls under the Hyde Park Partners umbrella - to oversee and guide the work being performed abroad, develop a U.S. customer base, and more.
-We started with off grid solar projects and off grid water purification, and through experience, expanded to mini grids, microgrids, as well as solar street lights.
-In Tanzania, we sell some of the industrial products that L&H sells to industrial clients.
+Our research led us to believe the most suitable market for these products was Africa, and we subsequently took a leap of faith and founded American Engineering Group Ltd., based in Dar es Salaam, Tanzania and later established AEG DRC (formerly known as AEG Congo), in Kinshasa, the capital city of the Democratic Republic of Congo.
+After forming Tanzanian and Congolese subsidiaries, HPP formed a U.S.-based North Carolina company called AEG International LLC to oversee and guide the work being performed abroad, develop a U.S. customer base, and more.
+AEG started with off-grid solar projects and off-grid water purification, and through experience, expanded to mini-grids, microgrids, as well as solar street lights.
+In Tanzania, we also sell some of the industrial products that L&H sells to industrial clients.

-In the United States, solar providers are commonplace.
-As such, AEG focuses on new solutions using DC (direct current) renewable sources that are tied directly to DC loads such as LED lighting, DC HVAC systems, and DC appliances.
-Using a DC microgrid allows a homeowner or business to operate “behind the meter” producing and consuming their own power without inverting it and placing it back on the electrical grid as is the usual technology with solar or battery deployed in the US.
+In recent years, we have shifted our focus to the American market.
+AEG now focuses on new solutions using DC (direct current) energy that are tied directly to DC loads such as LED lighting, DC HVAC systems, DC appliances, battery systems, and more.
+Using a DC microgrid allows a homeowner or business to operate “behind the meter”, producing and consuming their own power without inverting it and placing it back on the electrical grid as is the usual technology with solar or battery deployed in the US.

 Over the years, we’ve kept the mantra “do well while doing good”, which to us means positively impacting the lives of those we are fortunate enough to serve while still being financially successful.